james-flynn-ie/py-twitter-bot/README.md

 ```bash
    pip install -r requirements.txt
 ```
-* **Verify that these environment variables are set correctly** by executing the [test-auth.py](https://github.com/james-flynn-ie/py-twitter-bot/blob/master/test-auth.py) script from the CLI:
+* **Verify that the environment is configured correctly** by executing the [test-auth.py](https://github.com/james-flynn-ie/py-twitter-bot/blob/master/test-auth.py) script from the CLI:

 ```bash
     python ./test-auth.py
 ```
+If you see the message, "Authentication OK" then you are all set!